-This article was originally published in the July/August 2013 issue of Inside Triathlon magazine.
+This article is from our archives, and was originally published in the July/August 2013 issue of Inside Triathlon.

 Last August, in the women’s triathlon final at the London Olympic Games, American Sarah Groff had just fallen off the pace of the lead pack during the four-lap 10K run in Hyde Park.
 She had been with 21 other women out of T2, and when the pack, which had whittled down to six women by the second lap, surged again, Groff couldn’t keep up.